annejan/swarmtv/trunk/rss-torrent/readme.txt

 ./rsstorrent -F "DollHouse:select link, title, pubdate, category, season, episode from newtorrents where title REGEXP('^[Dd]ollhouse') AND size < '400000000' AND new = 'Y'" \
   -T "SELECT title FROM downloaded WHERE link=?1 OR (season=?2 AND episode=?3 AND title REGEXP('^[Dd]ollhouse'))"

-The -F option expects "<name>:<filter query>" the name will be the name of the filter.
+The -F option expects "<name:filter query>" the name will be the name of the filter.
 The filter query selects the rows that match a query. the rows that are selected in the query are mendetory, the where clause is free to write your self.